performance appraisal

 • Provide timely feedback.

-• Maintain written documentation long before the one-on-one appraisal meeting.
+• Maintain detailed documentation long before the one-on-one appraisal meeting.

 • Have ongoing conversations and regular “touch-base” employee meetings between appraisal meetings.

-The leader of a company should stay in touch with their employees, even throughout the year.
-They need to communicate their vision and grow a sense of trust with their employees so that they will continue to benefit them.
+The leadership of your company should stay in touch with your employees throughout the year.
+They need to communicate their vision and develop a sense of trust with employees so that they will continue to benefit them.
 Effective performance requires clear expectations and consistent feedback.

-When providing feedback, it’s important to avoid practices hindering progress and making development impossible.
-To provide real direction, here are some of the deadly appraisal habits to stay away from.
+When providing feedback, it’s important to avoid practices that hinder progress and make development impossible.
+To provide real direction, it’s important to avoid the top deadly appraisal habits that hinder progress so you can maximize the performance appraisal process.

 Setting Unclear Expectations